waridh/waridh.github.io/docs/_notes/ocaml/ch02_00_basics_of_ocaml.md

 ## 2. Semantics

-Rules that define the behaviour of a program.
+Rules that define the behavior of a program.
 It's about the meaning of the program.
 There are two pieces of semantics: dynamic and static.

 ### Dynamic Semantics

-Run-time behaviour of the program as it is executed or evaluated.
+Run-time behavior of the program as it is executed or evaluated.
 Compile time checking makes sure that the program is legal, beyond any syntactic requirements.

 ### Static Semantics